I have a temporary ex parte protection from abuse order against the abuser. Can the abuser have a gun?

 I have a final protection from abuse order against the abuser.
 Can s/he keep a gun or buy a new gun?

-- engaging in other conduct that would place the intimate partner in reasonable fear of bodily injury to the intimate partner or his/her child; and
+- act in a way that would place the intimate partner in reasonable fear or bodily injury to himself/herself or to his/her child; and

-- includes a finding that the person represents a credible threat to the physical safety of an intimate partner or child; or
+- include a determination that s/he represents a credible threat to the physical safety of an intimate partner or child; or

-- specifically prohibits the use, attempted use, or threatened use of physical force against an intimate partner or child that would reasonably be expected to cause bodily injury.1
+- specifically prohibit the use, attempted use, or threatened use of physical force against an intimate partner or child that would reasonably be expected to cause bodily injury.2